O7.4 Frailty in COPD

 Although frailty can be difficult to manage, there is evidence from systematic reviews that exercise can be beneficial for physical functioning, cognitive and psychological wellbeing in frail older adults (Silva 2017).
 In addition, in older adults with frailty, multifactorial interventions including exercise and nutritional support can minimise physical decline and can be cost effective for health care providers (Apostolo 2018).
 In frail patients with COPD hospitalised for an acute exacerbation, exercise resulted in improvements in strength and balance (Torres-Sanchez 2017).
 Frail patients with COPD have also been shown to benefit from pulmonary rehabilitation with improvements in breathlessness, exercise performance, physical activity level and health status (Maddocks 2016).
 However, frail patients were twice as likely to not complete pulmonary rehabilitation.
 Given that smoking is a predictor of frailty (Kojima 2015) and patients with frequent exacerbations have increased risk of frailty (Lahousse 2016b), smoking cessation as well as minimisation of exacerbations are additional key therapeutic targets in COPD.

 In summary, frailty is common in COPD and associated with poorer health outcomes, hospital admissions and failure to complete pulmonary rehabilitation.
-Measuring frailty is useful in COPD and may identify vulnerable patients and allow earlier interventions such as pulmonary rehabilitation to minimise the development and impact of frailty on patients and carers as well as health and social care services.< Prev Next >
+Measuring frailty is useful in COPD and may identify vulnerable patients and allow earlier interventions such as comprehensive medical or geriatric review and pulmonary rehabilitation to minimise the development and impact of frailty on patients and carers as well as health and social care services.< Prev Next >